Understanding A Key West Boat

 Which Troll Motor is Best?

 The question is as old as troll motors themselves.
-Years ago, when electric troll motors were just catching on, the biggest question was ‘bow mount or stern mount?’
+Years ago, when electric troll motors were catching on, the biggest question was, ‘bow mount or stern mount?’
 They were all 12 volts and relatively low thrust- controlled with a tiller handle.
 This quickly changed to the bow mount and foot controls.
 Gradually, additional models were added to increase the power, measured in pounds of thrust.
 Additional shaft lengths became available.
-Today, the choices are mind boggling and obviously, one size does not fit all.
+Today, the choices are mind-boggling; obviously, one size does not fit all.
 Here, I’ll give a brief guide to choosing which one is best for you, but ultimately the choice is yours.
 The investment is considerable, so choose carefully.

 Control System

 How is the motor controlled, steered, turned on and off?
-The most basic system, and maybe least expensive, is the tiller.
-Much like a tiller outboard, the motor has a handle used to aim the direction, and usually a twist grip to vary the speed.
-This system obviously requires the operator to be able to reach it, so mounting location and height of the motor above the deck is important.
+The most basic system, and maybe the least expensive, is the tiller.
+Much like a tiller outboard, the motor has a handle to aim the direction, and usually a twist grip to vary the speed.
+This system requires the operator to be able to reach it, so the mounting location and height of the motor above the deck are important.
 Since most of the troll motors today are bow mounted, the configuration of the boat, and whether the operator intends to stand or sit while running the motor come into consideration.
-Typically, the motor will sit higher in the mounting bracket to allow the handle to be easier to reach, so the shaft length may be longer than a foot control unit where the head (top of the troll motor) can be lower.
-This hands-on system works fine in some cases, but most operators today seem to prefer a hands-free system of some sort.
+Typically, the motor will sit higher in the mounting bracket to make the handle easier to reach, so the shaft length may be longer than a foot control unit where the head (top of the trolling motor) can be lower.
+This hands-on system works fine in some cases, but most operators today prefer a hands-free system.

 Foot pedal controls and be used to steer and activate the off/on features.
-Some of these are cable operated or even electric steered through switches in the pedal.
-This frees both hands, but it does require one foot on the pedal.
+Some of these are cable-operated or even electric steered-through switches in the pedal.
+This frees both hands but requires one foot on the pedal.
 If you will always operate the motor from the bow, this may be best for you.
-Bass fishing would be an excellent example of a fishing style where the foot control prevails.
+Bass fishing would be an excellent example of a fishing style where foot control prevails.

 Remote controls are gaining in popularity today.
 These are usually wireless and operated via a remote attached to a lanyard or wrist mount.
 The lanyard is usually worn around the neck as is a necklace.
-With the remote you set the speed and direction.
-This requires hands on at least temporarily.
-The buttons must be pressed after all, but many of these have some degree of automation available.
-With GPS coordination, a track can be set or position held.
+With the remote, you set the speed and direction.
+This requires hands, at least temporarily.
+The buttons must be pressed, but many have some automation available.
+With GPS coordination, a track can be set, or position held.
 Several marketing names have popped up recently for this spot hold feature such as ‘Spot Lock’.
-Whatever it is called, this single feature has pushed the troll motor into the realm of ever larger boats in bigger water- where reefs or other structure hold fish.
+Whatever it is called, this single feature has pushed the troll motor into the realm of ever larger boats in bigger water- where reefs or other structures hold fish.
 Another control system to be considered is the ability to link the troll motor to the on-board GPS.
 If this is desired, make sure the troll motor and GPS chosen are compatible.

-This is a brief explanation of the current control systems available today, but the world of electronics and troll motors is rapidly changing, with capabilities improving constantly.
+This is a brief explanation of the current control systems available, but the world of electronics and troll motors is rapidly changing, and capabilities are constantly improving.
 Research carefully before you make your decision.

 Shaft Length: One size doesn’t fit all.
 A deeper boat needs a longer shaft, but that’s not where the shaft length required ends.
-As mentioned earlier, the length of shaft is in part determined by the operating system.
+As mentioned earlier, the length of the shaft is, in part, determined by the operating system.
 If a tiller is desired, the shaft needs to be long enough for the operator of the motor to reach the tiller, and the shaft below the mounting bracket must be long enough to reach the water.
-Other control systems, both the foot controls and the remotes allow the motor to be lowered all the way which can make the shorter shafts long enough, but where and how the motor is used are important considerations as well.
-Wave action for example should be expected in open water.
-A shaft that is long enough in calm water can result in surfacing which causes a loss of propulsion as the prop spins free in the air, and noise from the churning which can give fish lock jaw.
+Other control systems, both the foot controls and the remotes, allow the motor to be lowered, making the shorter shafts long enough, but where and how the motor is used are also important considerations.
+Wave action, for example, should be expected in open water.
+A shaft that is long enough in calm water can result in surfacing, which causes a loss of propulsion as the prop spins free in the air, and noise from the churning can give fish a lockjaw.
 If open water operation is a possibility, go longer with the shaft.
-Keep in mind though, the longer shaft must be stowed on the deck when not in use.
+Remember that the longer shaft must be stowed on the deck when not in use.
 Shafts today are sometimes 8’ or even longer.
 That takes up a lot of room on the deck when stowed.
 It’s always a tradeoff.
 Another consideration with the longer shaft is water depth.
-You do not want to run the motor any deeper than necessary with emphasis on shallow water operation.
-Too deep and you hit bottom with possible shaft or prop damage.
-Again, it’s always a compromise but choose carefully to get the shaft length that will work best for you most of the time, since nothing is perfect all of the time.
+You do not want to run the motor any deeper than necessary, emphasizing shallow water operation.
+If it is too deep, you hit the bottom with possible shaft or prop damage.
+Again, it’s always a compromise, but choose carefully to get the shaft length that will work best for you most of the time since nothing is perfect all of the time.

 Power: How many pounds of thrust do you need?
-The power output of the motors is variable, but you cannot go any more than maximum power, but is more always better?
-More power costs more, but the other trade off is more thrust also requires more battery power, or in this case voltage.
-The higher thrust motors are usually 36-volt systems with conventional 12-volt batteries that requires three batteries to be wired in series.
-Those batteries must be stowed somewhere logical on the boat, taking into consideration the weight of the batteries. and then there is the cost of upkeep on batteries.
+The power output of the motors is variable, but you cannot go any more than maximum power.
+However, is more always better?
+More power costs more, but the other trade-off is more thrust, which also requires more battery power, or in this case, voltage.
+The higher thrust motors are usually 36-volt systems with conventional 12-volt batteries that require three batteries to be wired in series.
+Those batteries must be stowed somewhere logical on the boat, considering the batteries' weight. and then there is the cost of upkeep on batteries.
 They only last so long.
-Lithium batteries are available in lightweight long-lasting packages, but the cost is high and getting higher.
-In some cases, there is no room for compromise, and you need all you can get, but keep in mind, a troll motor has traditionally been used to guide a boat along a pre-determined path.
+Lithium batteries are available in lightweight, long-lasting packages, but the cost is high and getting higher.
+In some cases, there is no room for compromise, and you need all you can get, but remember that a trolling motor has traditionally been used to guide a boat along a pre-determined path.
 Guiding a natural drift takes less power than making the boat beat the wind and current.
 How you use the motor to some degree will determine how much power you ultimately need.
 And like the size engine you have on the transom, not everyone needs or wants the same power.

 • What are the prices for a new boat?

 Buying boats is not as painful as you might think!
-Because the banks understand that a new Key West Boat will last for many years, long term financing is often available.
-Depending on the model you chose you might be able to get into the boat of your dreams for less than $200.00 a month.
-For the best service after the sale we always recommend that you purchase from the dealer who is most convenient to you.
-Because of many variables in pricing we do not quote retail prices at key West Boats.
-Please contact your dealer.
+Because the banks understand that a new Key West Boat will last many years, long-term financing is often available.
+Depending on the model you choose, you might be able to get into the boat of your dreams for less than $200.00 a month.
+For the best service after the sale, we always recommend that you purchase from the dealer who is most convenient for you.
+Because of many variables in pricing, we do not quote retail prices at Key West Boats.
+Don't hesitate to get in touch with your dealer.

 • Is wood free, all composite construction better than the conventional wood cored boats?

-Full encapsulation sounds like a workable solution to wood rot, but the truth of the matter is that fiberglass lamination is still somewhat porous, no matter how well done.
-Water eventually migrates into even the best-protected wood and the rotting process starts.
-At this point, the full encapsulation may even be detrimental by trapping the water in the wood and preventing it from drying out to stop the rot process.
-Therefore, at Key West Boats we have chosen to use the more modern composites for coring.
+Full encapsulation sounds like a workable solution to wood rot, but the truth is that fiberglass lamination is still somewhat porous, no matter how well done.
+Water eventually migrates into even the best-protected wood, and the rotting process starts.
+At this point, the full encapsulation may even be detrimental by trapping the water in the wood and preventing it from drying out to stop the rotting process.
+Therefore, we have chosen to use the more modern composites for coring at Key West Boats.

 • Digital Catalog